aspnetboilerplate/aspnetboilerplate/doc/WebSite/Setting-Management.md

 #### Client-side

-**ClientVisibility** property of a setting definition contains three fields in order to determine a setting's client side visibility.
+**ClientVisibilityProvider** property of a setting definition determines the visibility of a setting for the client-side.
+There are four implementations of ISettingClientVisibilityProvider.

-* **IsVisible**: Shows if a setting can be used on the client-side or not.
-Set to true if you want setting to be visible on the client side.
-* **RequiresAuthentication**: Shows if a setting can be used on the client side only for authenticated users.
+* **VisibleSettingClientVisibilityProvider**: Makes a setting definition visible to the client-side.
+* **HiddenSettingClientVisibilityProvider**: Makes a setting definition visible to the client-side.
+* **RequiresAuthenticationSettingClientVisibilityProvider**: Makes a setting definition visible to the client-side if a user is logged in.
-* **PermissionDependency**: Shows if a setting can be used on the client side only for users with specific permissions.
+* **RequiresPermissionSettingClientVisibilityProvider**: Makes a setting definition visible to the client side if logged in user has a specific permission.

-If a setting is visible to client-side according to above properties, then you can get it's current value on the client-side using JavaScript.
+If a setting is visible to client-side according to ClientVisibilityProvider of a setting definition , then you can get it's current value on the client-side using JavaScript.
 The **abp.setting** namespace defines the needed functions and objects.
 Example: